 Your country needs you!

-All of us are aware that nursing and midwifery is experiencing an unprecedented amount of vacancies; in January NHS Improvement published figures showing 35,000 nurse posts in England were vacant.
+All of us are aware that nursing and midwifery is experiencing an unprecedented amount of vacancies; early in 2018, NHS Improvement published figures showing 35,000 nurse posts in England were vacant.
 This vacancy rate is a real cause for concern when we consider the role that nurses and midwives fulfil.

 A general misconception exists in the media that the profession of nursing revolves around sponge baths and bedpans.
 Generally, today’s public is more educated about the important role nurses play in the wider healthcare community.
 Yet, the truth of the matter is, unless you or a loved one has spent time in a hospital, you may not fully appreciate the breadth of expertise and knowledge that nurses bring to the table.